-The preferred cross section alternative for Cordova Street is Alternative 2, and includes two, 11-foot-wide travel lanes; a seven-foot-wide parking lane; and two, five-foot-wide sidewalks on each side of the road.
+The preferred cross section alternative for Cordova Street is Alternative 2, and includes two, 11-foot-wide travel lanes; a seven-foot-wide parking lane; and two 6-foot wide sidewalks (increased from 5-feet wide based on comments from MOA PZC) on each side of the road.
 Buffers between the sidewalk and back of curb will be provided where possible to accommodate snow storage.
 This alternative provides pedestrian connectivity while accommodating the demand for parking along the roadway.
 This cross section can be constructed without acquiring additional ROW.